 Villa Della Porta Bozzolo, a 16th-Century manor house, lies in Casalzuigno.
 You can see a 16th-Century wooded Press for squeezing, a Mill for grinding walnuts and hazelnuts for oil, the Wine Cellar with ancient casks and barrels, a 16th-Century refrigerator for storing foods.

-A 16th-Century Villa close to Lake Maggiore which is now property of the FAI.
+Today Villa Della Porta Bozzolo is property of the FAI.

 The FAI - Fondo Ambiente Italiano is a private non-profit organisation .
 Its goal is to restore and to take care of special places in Italy so that present and future generations from all over the world may enjoy a priceless legacy.